-I am aware the early shift has been in 10 minutes before their shift to receive a handover from the waking night staff and sleep in staff.
+I am aware the early shift worker has been in 10 minutes before their shift, to receive a handover from the waking night staff and sleep in staff.
 This handover is vital to ensure we receive accurate information.
-I am told that a service user has been quite poorly so I am already conscious that we need to call the GP and inform the care Manager.
-I read the communication book, check the diary for the day’s events, I am aware that the risk assessments need reviewing today.
-I turn on the computer to check the mail which may vary in quantity on a daily basis however a typical Monday morning there appears to be more than usual.
+I am told that an individual has been quite poorly, so I am already conscious that we need to call the GP and inform the care manager.
+I read the communication book, check the diary for the day’s events, and I am aware that the risk assessments need reviewing today.
+I turn on the computer to check the mail which may vary in quantity on a daily basis, however on a typical Monday morning there appears to be more than usual.

-I receive an E mail from another fellow Manager asking for some information which I immediately share, the support Managers give each other is very important to me as it benefits services, staff and more importantly individuals in our care.
+I receive an email from another fellow Manager, asking for some information which I immediately share.
+The support that managers give each other is very important to me, as it benefits the service, staff and more importantly individuals in our care.

 After lunch I complete the weekly occupancy report and complete a medication audit.
-This is an ideal time to observe as supervision the staff’s competency around medication times.
-I check daily diaries to ensure those individuals on 1-1 have received this and the daily diary captures accurate information and activities.
+This is an ideal time to observe and supervise the staff’s competency around medication times.
+I check daily diaries to ensure those individuals on 1-1 support have received this, and the daily diary captures accurate information and activities.
 I check the fire folder to ensure a drill has taken place for good practice.

-I am aware that I am on call from today so I change this on the staff notice board to reflect this and ensure I take the on call phone.
-I end my working day by ensuring I spend time with individuals chatting and discussing any niggles or concerns they may have, I inform individuals I am on the shop floor tomorrow so this gives us more time to spend together and I can complete some satisfaction questionnaires.
-I wish everyone a good evening a sign out of the service with a sense of well-being that we have all made a difference in some ones well-being.
+I am aware that I am on call from today, so I change this information on the staff notice board, and ensure I take the on-call phone.
+I end my working day by ensuring I spend time with individuals chatting and discussing any niggles or concerns they may have, I inform individuals I am on the shop floor tomorrow - so this gives us more time to spend together, and I can complete some satisfaction questionnaires.
+I wish everyone a good evening a sign out of the service with a sense of well-being that we have all made a difference in someone’s well-being.